nkdAgility/NKDAgility.com/site/content/resources/blog/2021/2021-01-25-all-technical-debt-is-a-risk-to-the-product-and-to-your-business/index.md

 resourceType: blog
 slug: all-technical-debt-is-a-risk-to-the-product-and-to-your-business
 aliases:
   - /blog/all-technical-debt-is-a-risk-to-the-product-and-to-your-business
 tags:
   - continuous-quality
   - definition-of-done
   - featured
   - predictable-quality
 categories:
   - code-and-complexity
   - transparency-commitment
-coverImage: All-technical-debt-is-risk-to-the-product-and-to-your-business-2-2.jpg
+preview: All-technical-debt-is-risk-to-the-product-and-to-your-business-2-2.jpg
 ---

 If you were buying a car, or a TV, you as the purchaser would do your best to understand the product that you are buying, the quality tradeoffs, and the capabilities.